-- 24. History of regular alcohol consumption within 6 months of the study defined as: an average weekly intake of >14 units.
-One unit is equivalent to 8 g of alcohol: a half-pint (~240 mL) of beer, 1 glass (125 mL) of wine, or 1 (25 mL) measure of spirits. - 25.
-Regular use of tobacco- or nicotine-containing products within 3 months prior to Screening. - 26.
+- 23. History of regular alcohol consumption within 6 months of the study defined as an average weekly intake of >14 units.
+One unit is equivalent to 8 g of alcohol: a half-pint (~240 mL) of beer, 1 glass (125 mL) of wine, or 1 (25 mL) measure of spirits. - 24.
+Unable to refrain from tobacco or nicotine-containing products within 3 months prior to Screening. - 25.
 History of sensitivity to any of the study medications, or components thereof or a history of drug or other allergy that, in the opinion of the investigator or medical monitor, contraindicates their participation.